 • Viewing past misdeeds with empathy rather than bitterness.

-Recognize that forgiveness isn’t a single event but an ongoing process.
+Recognise that forgiveness isn’t a single event but an ongoing process.
 Pressuring oneself to forgive immediately isn’t productive.
 The goal should be personal peace, not retribution.

 While forgiveness comes from a place of generosity, trust must be approached with caution.
 Rebuilding trust is a mutual effort.
-Open dialogue, understanding each perspective, recognizing genuine remorse, and assessing mutual goals for the relationship are paramount.
+Open dialogue, understanding each perspective, recognising genuine remorse, and assessing mutual goals for the relationship are paramount.
 Trust is re-established over time, based on consistent actions and mutual respect.
 For a brighter shared future, both parties must be willing to leave the past behind and envision a new narrative that includes mutual growth and understanding.